Skip to content

 SHiELD (GFS) Physics Package:

-• TKE-EDMF PBL with constrained vertical diffusion under hurricanes
+• TKE-EDMF PBL with shear-dependent vertical diffusion

 SHiELD Ocean Component: